NIGARDSBREEN GLACIER IN JOSTEDAL

 There are ten restaurants that have awarded Michelin stars and Michelin awards in Western Norway.
 Eight of the Michelin restaurants are in Stavanger and two in Bergen.
 Here you will find FJORDS MICHELIN, where you will also find a list of recommended hotels in Western Norway, recommended by Michelin.

-VISIT NORWAY is the official travel guide for Norway.
-VISIT NORWAY'S FJORD GUIDE gives you a good overview of the most beautiful fjords in Norway.
 USEFUL LINKS is a list of websites with great information on Norway and the Fjords.

-Hiking to Nigardsbreen Glacier – Map Overview
+Nigardsbreen Glacier in Jostedal – Map Overview